Tux/Spreadsheet-Read/doc/Spreadsheet-Read.md

         A2      C2  D2
         A3  B3  C3  D3  E3

-    using `pivot` will return the sheet data as
+    using `transpose` or `pivot` will return the sheet data as

         A1  A2  A3
         B1      B3
         C1  C2  C3
             D2  D3
         E1      E3

+    `transpose` and `pivot` are aliases.
+If passed both, `transpose` is ignored because of backward compatibility.

 - sep